Scroll To Top

 Solarus provides phone, cable, and high-speed internet via "fiber-to-the-home" service to the community.

-Financial needs can be fulfilled at the First State Bank.
 Bank-A-Count Corporation is also located in Rudolph.
 This firm produces amortization schedules, loan payment coupon books, Christmas club coupon books, personalized and business checks for the U.S. finance industry.

 The R-Store (gas station) on Highway 34 is open seven days a week at convenient hours.
 34 Truck and Auto Body Shop is a local repair service.
 Patsy’s Bar and Bowl is open Tuesday through Sunday.
-Main Street Hair Styles is available for hair care.

 Rudolph is also known as "Home of the famous Grotto Shrine and Wonder Cave" where there are 30,000 annual visitors.
 The Grotto Shrine can be viewed at http://www.rudolphgrotto.org.